mattbocosoft/presentation-cocoapods/README.md

 ![cocoapods-logo](images/cocoapods-logo.png)
 # CocoaPods Dependency Manager

 CococaPods is a dependency manager for Swift and Objective-C Cocoa projects.
-CocoaPods is officially still in beta however it has already become the standard for dependency management, and even [Google has embraced it](http://thenextweb.com/insider/2015/05/28/google-is-embracing-cocoapods-to-bring-its-services-to-ios-developers/) as their standard for [delivering their tools](https://cocoapods.org/pods/Google) to iOS developers.
+CocoaPods is officially still in beta however it has already become the standard for dependency management for Cocoa, and even [Google has embraced it](http://thenextweb.com/insider/2015/05/28/google-is-embracing-cocoapods-to-bring-its-services-to-ios-developers/) as their standard for [delivering their tools](https://cocoapods.org/pods/Google) to iOS developers.

+CocoaPods is a free open-source tool created by a community of developers who "get pleasure from working on something that can improve [their] small piece of the universe, [without expecting any financial gains](https://blog.cocoapods.org/Why-we-dont-accept-donations/)."

 CocoaPods is a must-have tool for both iOS and OS X developers.
-As of October 2015, there are more than 12,000 CocoaPods available for consumption.
+As of October 2015, there are more than 12,000 CocoaPods available for use.

-##Advantages of CocoaPods
+##Advantages of using CocoaPods

 CocoaPods handles many workflows automatically that developers would normally need to perform manually, including: